TomCallegari/machine-learning-challenge/README.md

-# machine-learning-challenge
+# machine-learning-challenge - ReadMe

-Exoplanet predictions dataset from Kaggle.com.
+The purpose of this assignment was to explore, manipulate and then build multiple machine learning models from the NASA Kepler Space Telescope dataset.